Palácio dos Bandeirantes

-Palácio dos Bandeirantes is a palace in São Paulo, Brazil.
+Palácio dos Bandeirantes (or Bandeirantes Palace) is a palace in São Paulo, Brazil.
 It is the seat of the São Paulo state government and the governor's official residence.
 The palace, located at the Morumbi district, also houses some secretaries and a wide historical and artistic exhibition open to the public.

 History

 The initial project, designed in 1938 by the Italian architect Marcello Piacentini, presented abstract lines, smooth walls and a wide facade.
 With the beginning of the works, in 1954, under the direction of the engineer Francisco da Nova Monteiro, it got an Italian style with neoclassical influence The main objective was to house the University Conde Francisco Matarazzo, but due to financial problems, its works were paralyzed.

 Expropriated during the administration of governor Adhemar de Barros, the building replaced the Palácio dos Campos Elísios as headquarters of São Paulo executive branch from April 19, 1964, when it was named Palácio dos Bandeirantes, besides becoming the governor's official residence and museum.